 Foreign Investment Opportunities in Nepal

-Nepal has been adopting a liberal foreign investment policy since early 1990s.
+Nepal has been adopting a liberal foreign investment policy since the early 1990s.
 Foreign investment is allowed in almost all sectors except cottage and very few small industries.
-However, transfer of technology is allowed in any types of enterprises.
+However, the transfer of technology is allowed in any type of enterprise.
 Foreign investors are permitted to own up to 100% equity share.
 Foreign Investment and Technology Transfer Act and Industrial Enterprises Act are the basic laws that guide foreign investment.
-These laws, in addition to concessions mentioned in sector specific laws, include provisions for incentives and facilities.
-Sector specific policies and Acts provide details about the sector-specific permission, procedures, approvals and preferential policies for investment.
-Department of Industry receives application for foreign investment projects below 10 billion NRs.
+These laws, in addition to concessions mentioned in sector-specific laws, include provisions for incentives and facilities.
+Sector-specific policies and Acts provide details about the sector-specific permission, procedures, approvals and preferential policies for investment.
+Department of Industry receives applications for foreign investment projects below 10 billion NRs.
 Online application facility is also available through the department’s website- www.doind.gov.np.
-For the projects above 10 billion NRs, Investment Board, Nepal, which is chaired by the Prime Minister, takes care of foreign investment proposals as single window.
+For the projects above 10 billion NRs, Investment Board, Nepal, which is chaired by the Prime Minister, takes care of foreign investment proposals as a single window.

 Investors may enjoy Nepal as their ideal destination.
-Visa regime is liberal.
+The Visa regime is liberal.
 The applicable tax rate in Nepal is one of the lowest in the region.
 The Industrial Enterprises Act offers lucrative incentives with attractive tax exemptions.
-Nepal offers abundant and untapped natural resources, optimum climate round the year in many parts of the country, abundant skilled and semi-skilled labor force, hospitable people, easy access to decision makers, rich cultural and bio diversity and wonderful natural beauty.
-It has also been placed at second status in South Asia in World Bank’s ease of doing business report in last 3 years.
+Nepal offers abundant and untapped natural resources, optimum climate round the year in many parts of the country, abundant skilled and semi-skilled labor force, hospitable people, easy access to decision-makers, rich cultural and biodiversity and wonderful natural beauty.
+It has also been placed at second status in South Asia in World Bank’s ease of doing business report in the last 3 years.

 Major potential areas of investment